Mimris/mimris/src/posts/03-BuildingAMetamodel.md

 A model can have different purposes, for example a model that is used to define a modelling language, consisting of object types and relationship types.
 This model we call a type definition model.
 We recommend using the naming convention **_TD.json** to refer to a Type Definition Model.

-## Build a new metamodel
+## Create a new metamodel

-Building a new metamodel is a process of creating a type definition model and then generate the metamodel.
+Creating a new metamodel is a process of building a type definition model and then generate the metamodel.

 When building a type definition model we use an “EntityType” object to represent an **object type** and a "RelationshipType" relationship to represent a **relationship type** between object types.